kavyanshpandey/python-flask-blog/README.md

 ## Use Cases
 1. User can add any number of blogpost.
-2. User an also edit their blog
+2. User can also edit their blog
 3. User can also delete posts by clicking on red button.

 <br>